jo-hoe/traitor-roulette/article/Traitors Roulette.md

 ### Expected Value

-To get to the bottom of this, let's try some good old math (or skip this and the next section if you don't feel mathsy today).
+To get to the bottom of this, let's try some good old math (or skip this and continue with the next section if you don't feel mathsy today).
 We have 12 red, 12 black, 12 traitor tiles, and one _0_ tile.
 With this, we can calculate the expected value for a given spin on the wheel.
 The expected value is the average of all possible outcomes.
 In this case, we can calculate it by multiplying the probability of each outcome by the value of that outcome.
 Here is the calculation for each outcome:

 - Win 2x: 𝑝(correct color, not T) = 12/37 ≈ 32,43%
 - Win 3x: 𝑝(T) = 12/37 ≈ 32,43%